HoGA: Higher-Order Graph Attention via Diversity-Aware k-Hop Sampling: Preliminaries

 {\bf Node Classification.} Each $i \in V$ has an associated ground truth label $y_i$ for a node classification task.
-In the semi-supervised setting, the MPNN classifier's role is to predict the classes of a subset $\mathcal{S} \subset V$, which corresponds to the training, testing or validation sets.
-Note that the union of all three does not necessarily contain all $i \in V$.
-To condition our network, we use the Cross Entropy Loss function, which for output logits $\hat{y}_i$ are given as:
+In the semi-supervised setting, the MPNN classifier predicts the classes of a subset $\mathcal{S} \subset V$, which corresponds to the training, testing, or validation sets.
+Note that the union of all three does not necessarily contain all $i \in V$, and is often a small subset.
+To train our network, we use the Cross Entropy Loss function, which for output logits $\hat{y}_i$ is given as:

-{\bf Single-hop Graphical Attention.} In the single-hop setting, attention weights $\alpha_{ij}$ were strictly considered to be along edges $(i, j) \in E$ \cite{velickovic2018graph}.
+{\bf Single-hop Graphical Attention.} In the single-hop setting, attention weights $\alpha_{i,j}$ were strictly considered to be along edges $(i, j) \in E$ \cite{velickovic2018graph}.
 The corresponding attention matrix $\mathbf{A}(\mathbf{x}(t))$ is therefore only non-zero on edges of the graph:

 Here, $\alpha_{i,j}$ is a normalised attention coefficient calculated by learning the parameters $\theta$ of the neural network $a_\theta(\cdot, \cdot)$: